When (and How) to Refresh Old Articles for Traffic

 1. Wait 2-4 weeks and re-check the position with the same Search Console query.
 Compare position and clicks for the same query.

-2. If position did not move after 8 weeks, the page may need more than a refresh — rewrite or merge.
+2. If position did not move after 8 weeks, the page needs more than a refresh — rewrite or merge.

 Implementation checklist